owainlewis/relay/README.md

 | query   | No       | Optional key value query params appended to URL |
 | headers | No       | Key value HTTP headers                          |

-We can give a name to our requests to provide a human readable reference.

 Here are some simple examples

 #### Get request